Lung Cancer Choices©© 5th Edition Menu

 EGFR inhibitors

 Multiple EGFR targeting drug therapies have been developed for lung cancer over the past 10 years.
 The challenge now is to identify which therapies will allow patients to remain on targeted therapy for longer, and maximize clinical benefit either by blocking resistance mechanisms from the outset, or by adding in additional therapies to address resistance mechanisms as they develop over time.
+Multiple early stage trials are currently underway to identify promising drugs that may be used to combat the resistance mechanisms that arise following first line targeted therapies.

 Nazartinib (EGF816) is a third generation EGFR inhibitor with activity against exon 19 deletion, L858R and T790m mutations.
 It is currently being evaluated in Phase III trials in the first-line setting.
 Common side effects included rash, diarrhea, itching, mouth sores, and fatigue.
 Response rate in the Phase 2 trial was 64%, The 6-month duration of response rate was 91%, and the median duration of response was not estimable.
 Nazartinib also demonstrated good intracranial efficacy, with 53% of patients with baseline brain metastasis experiencing resolution of their intracranial disease.
-Currently this drug is available only through clinical trials.11
+Currently this drug is available only through clinical trials.19

 Because of the higher prevalence of EGFR mutations in Asian patients, there are several trials being conducted exclusively in Asia to evaluate the safety and tolerability of novel EGFR directed compounds.
 Unfortunately, all patients on EGFR targeted therapies will eventually progress, and much effort is being focused on how to extend time to progression on first line therapy, as well as how best to identify and treat resistance mechanisms that can arise.
 In the front line setting osimertinib is being combined with earlier generation EGFR TKIs (NCT03122717 ), with chemotherapy such as carboplatin and pemetrexed, as well as with VEG-F inhibitors including bevacizumab and ramucirumab.
 It is critical to obtain additional molecular profiling after progression of first line therapy to try to identify the nature of the acquired resistance mechanism as that can guide the selection of subsequent therapy.
-For example, if a MET alteration is identified then trial combining osimertinib with a MET inhibitor such as tepotinib12 or savolitinib13-15 could be considered.
+For example, if a MET alteration is identified then a trial combining osimertinib with a MET inhibitor such as tepotinib20 or savolitinib21-23 could be considered.
 Alternatively, if a C797S mutation is identified, then changing to a first generation ERGFR TKI such as erlotinib or gefitinib may be appropriate.
-Additional cell signaling pathways and drug combinations being evaluated include blocking MEK (osimertinib + selumetinib) and Aurora Kinase A (osimeritnib + alisertib).
+For those patients who developed a “triple mutation” with EGFR m+/T790m/C797S mutations, promising results were also seen when combining brigatinib (a dual EGFR/ALK TKI) with either cetuximab, or a combination of bevacizumab + osimertinib.24-27

 ALK inhibitors

 Since its identification as a therapeutic target in NCSLC, multiple drugs have been FDA approved for use in patients with an ALK rearrangement (aka mutation).
 Similarly to what is observed in the EGFR mutant patient population, despite initial excellent response rates to TKI therapies, essentially all patients will eventually develop resistance and progress.
 Much effort is being dedicated into understanding the ideal sequencing of ALK inhibitors to obtain the best clinical response for patients, as certain resistance mechanisms are more likely to develop after some of the drugs than others.
-The G1202R mutation is identified as a resistance mechanism in up to 43% of patients who progress on ALK targeted therapies.16 It can only sometimes be overcome by treatment with the third generation drug lorlatinib.
-In addition to the single agent therapies being evaluated for use in ALK mutation positive patients described below, multiple trials are looking at combinations of ALK TKIs with other drugs, including MEK, VEGF and mTOR inhibitors.17
+The G1202R mutation is identified as a resistance mechanism in up to 43% of patients who progress on ALK targeted therapies.32 It can only sometimes be overcome by treatment with the third generation drug lorlatinib.
+In addition to the single agent therapies being evaluated for use in ALK mutation positive patients described below, multiple trials are looking at combinations of ALK TKIs with other drugs, including MEK, VEGF and mTOR inhibitors.33

-Ensartinib (X-396) is a potent ALK inhibitor with anti-cancer activity against both treatment naïve tumors and those that developed resistance to first-line therapy with Crizotinib.
-In the Phase 1 trial over 80% of patients responded to therapy, with observed activity in the brain.19 Response lasted for a median duration of more than 20 weeks with some responses lasting for over 50 weeks.
+Ensartinib (X-396) is a potent ALK inhibitor with anti-cancer activity against both treatment naïve tumors and those that developed resistance to first-line therapy with crizotinib.
+In the Phase 1 trial over 80% of patients responded to therapy, with observed activity in the brain.35 Response lasted for a median duration of more than 20 weeks with some responses lasting for over 50 weeks.
 Common side effects included rash, fatigue, nausea, vomiting and swelling.
 Responses were also observed in the central nervous system, with an intracranial response rate of 64%.
-Phase 3 data from the eXalt3 trial comparing TKI treatment naïve patients randomized to crizotinib vs ensartinib showed improved PFS in the ensartinib arm and time to treatment failure at 12 months was 4.2% for ensartinib vs 23.9% for crizotinib.20 Ensartinib also conferred improved disease control in the brain, with an intracranial ORR of 64% on the ensartinib arm compared to 21% with crizotinib.
+Phase 3 data from the eXalt3 trial comparing TKI treatment naïve patients randomized to crizotinib vs ensartinib showed improved PFS in the ensartinib arm and time to treatment failure at 12 months was 4.2% for ensartinib vs 23.9% for crizotinib.36 Ensartinib also conferred improved disease control in the brain, with an intracranial ORR of 64% on the ensartinib arm compared to 21% with crizotinib.
 Safety data was consistent with earlier trials, with ensartinib being well tolerated.
 One unique AE was a sunburn like rash that was typically mild.
 However, it is unclear how this agent would fit into the treatment paradigm, as it does not appear to have unique properties when compared to current ALK-inhibitors that are already FDA approved.

 ROS-1 Inhibitors